LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 ## Task 2:  Deploy the application to OKE

-1. In the same terminal in VS Code, run the commend to create the Kubernetes namespace.
+1. In the same terminal in VS Code, run the command to create the Kubernetes namespace.
 Use placeholders that will be substituted using environment variables.

    ```bash
    <copy>